 No, Christians give out of obedience to God’s Word and the love shed abroad in our hearts by the Holy Spirit.
 We emulate God’s generosity by being generous ourselves, thereupon by habit and resulting lifestyle becoming more Christlike regarding our finances.
 We give to advance the Kingdom of God, so Jesus may be glorified and the lost can be saved.
 Period!

 The removal of the curses of sickness and poverty is an act of grace inherent to the atonement and Christ’s finished work of the Cross.
 Abundance comes through our operating in generosity which God has promised to bless.

 Try to out-give God.
 I dare you!

-Yes, there are those carnal Christians who see the prosperity message as a “get-rich-quick” scheme, but if folks really listened to prosperity teachers, rather than cherry-picking sound-bytes to attack, they would find such preachers are teaching about a lifestyle of giving.
-They teach a church offering is not an onerous burden foisted upon them by a greedy pastor always talking about money, but an opportunity to advance God’s kingdom — and that God will bless them for it.
+Yes, there are those carnal Christians who see the prosperity message as a “get-rich-quick” scheme, but if folks really listened to prosperity teachers, rather than cherry-picking sound-bites to attack, they would find such preachers are teaching about a lifestyle of generous giving.
+They teach a church offering is not an onerous burden foisted upon congregations by a greedy pastor always talking about money, but an opportunity to advance God’s kingdom — and that God will bless them for it!

 While critics tend to focus on what size house one of these ministers lives in or whether they have a private jet, and other such trappings, what they are missing is: